andjar/quartorium/ROADMAP.md

 *   **Task 6.1: Refine the Document Serializer:**
     *   The backend's "ProseMirror-to-QMD" serializer (to be built in Epic 4) must be aware of the comment data.
     *   When saving, it will take the comment data (managed by the frontend) and serialize it into the JSON block at the end of the file.
-It will also ensure the `<!-- quillarto-comment-anchor ... -->` tags are correctly placed in the text.
+It will also ensure the `<!-- quartorium-comment-anchor ... -->` tags are correctly placed in the text.

 *   **Task 6.2: Refine the Document Parser:**
     *   The backend's "QMD-to-ProseMirror" parser (`astParser.js`) must be taught to extract the comment data.
-    *   It will find the `quillarto-metadata` block, parse the JSON, and attach the `comments` object to the top-level ProseMirror document node's `attrs`.
+    *   It will find the `quartorium-metadata` block, parse the JSON, and attach the `comments` object to the top-level ProseMirror document node's `attrs`.

 #### 3. Frontend Tasks